alexabstreiter/awesome-qa-docs/README.md

 # [AwesomeQA](https://awesomeqa.carrd.co/) Docs

-AwesomeQA takes away the burden of moderators and makes the knowledge of your discord server accessible to anyone.
+AwesomeQA takes away the burden of moderators by making the knowledge of your discord server accessible to anyone.
 The discord bot moves your discord knowledge to Stackoverflow, generates FAQs and provides a framework for Q&A in Discord.

 ## Getting started